Panic of 1857: Remedies

 By 1859, the Panic began to level off, and the economy had begun to stabilize.
 President James Buchanan announced that the paper-money system seemed to be the root cause of the Panic and then decided to withdraw the usage of all bank notes under twenty dollars.
-He also "advised the State banks to break away from the banks [and urged] them to follow the example of the Federal Government".
-He felt that would decrease the paper money supply to allow the specie supply time to increase and to reduce inflation rates.
+He "advised the State banks to break away from the banks [and urged] them to follow the example of the Federal Government".

+He said that would decrease the paper money supply to allow the specie supply time to increase and to reduce inflation rates.
 Buchanan wanted the state banks to follow the federal government, specifically the Independent Treasury system, which allowed the federal government to keep up with specie payments.
 That helped to alleviate some of the financial stress that had been brought on by the bank suspensions.

 In his State of the Union message December 7, 1857, Buchanan said:

-He also revealed the new strategy of "reform not relief" and expressed his feeling that "the government sympathized but could do nothing to alleviate the suffering individuals."
+He revealed the new strategy of "reform not relief" and expressed his position that "the government sympathized but could do nothing to alleviate the suffering individuals."
 To avoid further financial panics, Buchanan encouraged the US Congress to pass a law to provide the immediate forfeiture of a bank's charter if a bank suspended specie payments.
-Additionally, he asked state banks to keep one dollar in specie for every three issued as paper, and he discouraged the use of federal or state bonds as security on bank notes to avoid future inflation.
+He asked state banks to keep one dollar in specie for every three issued as paper, and he discouraged the use of federal or state bonds as security on bank notes to avoid future inflation.